 - Information Literacy Coversheet for Major Courses - PDF

-A liaison is a librarian formally designated as the primary contact between the Holy Spirit Library and a specific academic department.
+A liaison is a librarian formally designated as the primary contact between Holy Spirit Library and a specific academic department.
 The intention is to provide faculty and students with the name of at least one person who can act as a starting point for questions about any service or issue.
-The role of the liaison is to foster two-way communication between the library and academic programs.

 - Develop and maintain knowledge of information resources within a given subject area(s)